jonoterc/pvr-playground/README.md

 ## Logging in and Setting Up

-### Fix Working Directory Permissions
+### Set up a Working Directory

-As foon as the initial provisioning is completed, a quick edit is required within "vagrant/Vagrantfile"; find the line that begins "config.vm.synced_folder '../working'" and uncomment the "owner" configuration further to the right on the same line.
-This will establish the newly-created "dev" user as the owner of the working directory contents.
-Next, reload vagrant to make these changes take effect:
+As foon as the initial provisioning is completed, there are a few quick steps to enable a synchronized working directory (in addition to the synchronized directory for vagrant/puppet configuration):

+1. create a directory named "working" at the top level of the project  (i.e.

+        >  mkdir working

+2. edit the Vagrantfile (located under "vagrant/") - un-comment the line that begins "config.vm.synced_folder '../working', '/var/sites/playground'".
+This will activate the working folder (which requires/is owned by the the newly-created "dev" user
+3. Next, reload vagrant to make these changes take effect:

         >  vagrant reload

 ### Log-in